Create a real-time application inventory

 app-inventory

-Each of the steps involves running only a single command.
+Each of the steps involves running only a few commands.

 Before you start